ompl/ompl/tags/ompl-0.9/README.txt

  * Doxygen (needed to create a local copy of the documentation at http://ompl.kavrakilab.org/core)

-Once dependencies are installed, you can build OMPL on Linux and OS X like so: cd ompl mkdir -p build/Release cd build/Release cmake -DCMAKE_BUILD_TYPE=Release ../..
+Once dependencies are installed, you can build OMPL on Linux and OS X.
+Go to the top-level directory of OMPL and type the following commands: mkdir -p build/Release cd build/Release cmake -DCMAKE_BUILD_TYPE=Release ../..